clue1ess/xv6/explanation/explanation_xv6.md

 9. Now, we need to create a page table for the process with (at first) mappings only for memory that the kernel uses.
 The initial contents of the first process’s memory are the compiled form of init­ code.S.
-10. Once the process is initialize, set the state to RUNNABLE so that scheduler can schedule it fir running.
+10. Once the process is initialize, set the state to RUNNABLE so that scheduler can schedule it for running.

 userinit: